- Preparing for graduate studies

 It is important to provide a statement of purpose that is polished.
 You may find it helpful to describe what you have done (e.g. your papers) or what you have found interesting (e.g. research articles that you have read), and to relate those topics to what you would like to study in graduate school.

-Some schools put more weight into the statement of purpose than others, but it is never as impactful as the transcript or letters of recommendation (except perhaps in cases where the applicant has an unusual background).
-You may also wish to provide your statement of purpose to the individuals writing letters of recommendation for you, as they may find it helpful and/or may be able to give you feedback.
+Some schools put more weight into the statement of purpose than others, but it is never as impactful as the transcript or letters of recommendation (except perhaps in cases where the applicant has an unconventional background).
+You may also wish to provide your statement of purpose to the individuals writing letters of recommendation for you, as they may find it helpful and may be able to give you feedback.

 Standardized test scores